RTWeiss/Xcode-Corona-Editor/Readme.md

   ~/Library/Developer/Xcode/Templates and edit the files.
 Project templates need a unique id to work.
 Edit the templates TemplateInfo.plist to do that.

-* To add new applescript behaviors you need to:
+* If you want to create your own applescript behavior scripts remember to:

   - Add #!/usr/bin/osascript at the top of the script
   - Export the script as text from AppleScript Editor
   - Run chmod -x <your_script> on it in the terminal